5 Simple Ways to Increase Employee Retention

 As a staffing agency that has been ranked one of the Best Places to Work in South Carolina for the last four consecutive years – we’d like to think we know a thing or two about fostering a positive work environment where employees want to work.

-Here are four ways to increase your employee retention:
+Here are five ways to increase your employee retention:

 - Listen to your employees.
 Don’t ever assume that employees are content with their job.
 Continue to provide open avenues for your employees to speak up.
 Don’t only listen to employees in their annual review and exit interview.
 If the only type of feedback session your employee has is with their manager they might not feel completely comfortable discussing if they are unhappy or if they have interest in learning another side of the business.
 Offer employees an opportunity to have an additional review and/or feedback session with someone other than their manager, such as the HR department or with another manager to discuss goals, career objectives and what they enjoy or don’t enjoy about their current job.